bhnord/activities/README.md

 Hi, my name is Tal and I run the Make Friends After College group on Facebook.
 <a href="https://" target="_blank">info link</a>

-### 20th Annual Haley House Block Party

-**06/07 04:00PM - 06/07 07:00PM @ Montgomery Street between Dartmouth Street and Union Park Street**
-Haley House is thrilled to invite you to our 20th annual Block Party!
-<a href="https://haleyhouse.org/blockparty2025" target="_blank">info link</a>

 ### Pride Party & Beer Launch at Aeronaut Somerville

 **06/07 02:00PM - 06/07 11:00PM @ Aeronaut Brewing Somerville**
 Celebrate Pride 2025 with Aeronaut!
 Sip on our fan favorite Pride Beer, Journey to the Center, while enjoying a full lineup of pride activities.
 <a href="https://www.eventbrite.com/e/1330923440839?aff=oddtdtcreator" target="_blank">info link</a>

+### 20th Annual Haley House Block Party

+**06/07 04:00PM - 06/07 07:00PM @ Montgomery Street between Dartmouth Street and Union Park Street**
+Haley House is thrilled to invite you to our 20th annual Block Party!
+<a href="https://haleyhouse.org/blockparty2025" target="_blank">info link</a>

 ### Eid Al-Adha Qurban Potluck Picnic

 **06/07 12:00PM - 06/07 03:30PM @ Charles River Reservation Park**
-Event:   QURBAN PICNIC (POTLUCK)Date:    Saturday, Jun 7, 2025Time:    12.
+Due to weather conditions,The picnic location has changed!
 <a href="https://www.turkicstan.org" target="_blank">info link</a>

+### Summer Sipper

+**06/07 12:00PM - 06/07 08:00PM @ Short Path Distillery**
+KICKOFF SUMMER WITH US!Join us as we celebrate the start of summer with our epic annual street party — one of our biggest events of the year!
+<a href="https://www.eventbrite.com/e/1371359094969?aff=oddtdtcreator" target="_blank">info link</a>

 ### Families First FEST Boston

 **06/07 01:00PM - 06/07 01:00PM @ Reggie Lewis Center**
 🎉 Join Us for Families First FEST! 🎉Get ready for an unforgettable day of fun, connection, and community at Families First FEST—a FREE & OPEN TO ALL event!
 <a href="https://www.families-first.org/families-firstfest/" target="_blank">info link</a>

-### Summer Sipper

-**06/07 12:00PM - 06/07 08:00PM @ Short Path Distillery**
-KICKOFF SUMMER WITH US!Join us as we celebrate the start of summer with our epic annual street party — one of our biggest events of the year!
-<a href="https://www.eventbrite.com/e/1371359094969?aff=oddtdtcreator" target="_blank">info link</a>

 ### June Vegan Potluck